Chaudhvin Ka Chand

-Chaudhvin Ka Chand is a 1960 Indian Hindi-language film directed by Mohammed Sadiq.
+Chaudhvin Ka Chand is a 1960 Indian Hindi-language romance drama film directed by M. Sadiq.
+Produced by Guru Dutt, the film centers on a love triangle between Aslam (Guru Dutt), Jameela (Waheeda Rehman) and Nawab Pyare Miyan (Rehman).
+The film features music by Ravi.

-This film was a super-hit at the box-office, and became one of the top-grossing films of 1960.
-A production of Guru Dutt, the film centers on a love triangle between Dutt, Rehman and Waheeda Rehman, and features music by Ravi.
-After the disastrous box office performance of Kaagaz Ke Phool, Guru Dutt ventured into the idea of producing a commercial project to protect his studio from ruin.
-The next commercial venture by the studio was Chaudhvin ka Chand, which was a successful comeback film for Guru Dutt and saved Guru Dutt's production studio.

-The film is considered a notable Muslim-social.
+The film was a commercial success at the box-office, and became one of the highest-grossing Hindi films of the year.
 It was ranked #28 in 2003 Outlook Magazine poll of 25 Leading Indian Directors for "Best Bollywood Movies of all time".
 Filmfare listed it among "Seven Muslim socials you must watch".
+The film is considered a notable Muslim-social.

 Its music album was ranked #30 in Top 100 Bollywood Albums by Film Companion website.
 The film's title track "Chaudhvin Ka Chand" became especially popular and is noted for picturization of the song sequence.
 The song is regarded as one of the most acclaimed romantic ballads in India and one of the most loved filmi songs of all time.